Which Scandinavian languages should I learn?

 While all languages are vital, it depends on the person’s purpose, interest, target county, job requirement, etc.

-If you plan to learn one of the Scandinavian languages and not sure which one, Swedish is the best language to learn.
+If you plan to learn one of the Scandinavian languages but are unsure which one, Swedish is the best language to learn.

 Here are the main reasons:-